natster101s/Minerva-Neue-2.0/README.md

 **Version 4.1.3:** Fixes to the Wikipedia homepage to make the text *actually* readable.

+**Version 4.1.4** Fixed spacing of the header with the new added icon, and other fixes.

-**Future:** We have some exciting things in the works that will make your Wikipedia reading experience even sleeker, but they aren't ready to be released yet.
+**Future:** I have some exciting things in the works that will make your Wikipedia reading experience even sleeker, but they aren't ready to be released yet.
 Maybe in an optional alpha channel?

 *Please note that versions prior to 3.2 are not documented on this git*